hagnernils/ldgv/article.md

 ```
 where `TIdent` and `Ident` are type aliases for `String` and `Exp` are expressions.

-There are also declarations only for typechecking, like type equivalency checking.
+There are also more declarations only for typechecking, like type equivalency checking.
 They get typechecked but not
 interpreted by the backend.
 The parsing of text into these declarations is also [tested](README.md/#testing-the-parser).

 Let's take a look at available expressions.
 First, we have basic types: